isomerpages/moe-nushigh/_students-and-parents/School Fees.md

 #### **Edusave**

-9\.
-Edusave funds (only applicable to Singapore Citizens) can be used to pay for school enrichment programmes where eligible.
-Instead of signing and returning the Edusave withdrawal authorization form for every enrichment programme, the school has issued the Edusave Enrichment Programme Standing Order (Edusave EPSO) for all parents to give authorization for the school to make withdrawals from student’s Edusave account for local enrichment programmes.
-This one-time Edusave withdrawal authorization will remain valid throughout your child/ward's school years.
+9. Parents/Guardians of Singapore Citizen (SC) students can use their child’s/ward’s Edusave funds to pay for approved fees and enrichment programme fees to reduce your cash out-of-pocket expenses.

-The soft copy of the form in PDF is available here.
-[Form - Edusave EPSO.pdf](/files/Finance/edusave2024.pdf).
+10. With effect from 27 July 2026, parents/guardians can access the new MOE’s student finance services portal called **Student Finance System (SFS)** using Singpass to access their child’s/ward’s Edusave account.

-10\.
-If the balance in the Edusave account is insufficient, the school will proceed to deduct from the giro account nominated with the school.
+11. For the convenience of parents/guardians of students in Independent Schools, Specialised Schools and Specialised Independent Schools, you can now set up an Edusave Standing Order (SO) to authorise the school to deduct funds from your child’s/ward’s Edusave account after you have given us the consent for his/her participation in the programme.
+This one-time authorisation will remain in force until you terminate the Edusave SO.

-11\.
-The Edusave Standing Order can also be terminated at any time.
-The soft copy of the termination form is available here.
-[Form - Edusave EPSO Termination.pdf](/files/edusave2.pdf).
+12. Parents/Guardians can set up the Edusave SO online via SFS by logging in to https://studentfinance.moe.gov.sg using your Singpass.